Senior Gear Editor

 More of a focus on casual wear/style than lightweight performance

-We’ve seen this jacket in many different iterations over the years, and when we got hands on the latest version we were stoked on the updates this timeless classic has received since our first encounters with the down sweater.
-The jacket now sports three internal pockets – two drop-in and one zippered chest-pocket (which it packs into for easy storage), as well as the two external (zippered) handwarmer pockets.
+We’ve seen this jacket in many different iterations over the years, and when we got our hands on the latest version we were stoked on the updates this timeless classic has received since our first encounters with the Patagonia Down Sweater.
+The jacket now sports three internal pockets – two drop-in and one zippered chest pocket (which it packs into for easy storage), as well as the two external (zippered) handwarmer pockets.
 The jacket is also made from recycled fishing nets, and an included patch kit is ready for whenever the first tear occurs.

 As mentioned earlier, the PFC-free DWR, in combination with the slightly stiffer face fabric is sufficient for light drizzles but we wouldn’t recommend getting caught in much heavier rain.
-It’s not the most technical piece with a The biggest downside is the price, but it helps to know that this is an item that is easy on the planet and will stay in your closet for years to come.
+While it’s not the most technical piece, the Down Sweater is a truly versatile puffer.
+The biggest downside is the price, but it helps to know that this option is easy on the planet and will stay in your closet for years to come.
+Don’t believe us?
+One of our editors has a Down Sweater that’s nearly 10 years old and still looks mint.

 Warmest/Best Heavyweight Puffer Jacket